Why Every HR Team Needs AI-Powered Onboarding in 2026

 Employees with mentors are 5X more likely to be promoted, and in large enterprises, structured mentorship can be the difference between stagnation and success.

-However, not all mentorship programs yield the desired results.
+However, not all mentoring programs yield the desired results.
 The key to a successful mentorship initiative lies in its design, execution, and adaptability.

 For L&D leaders overseeing teams of 5,000+ employees, the real challenge isn’t just setting up a mentorship program, it’s making sure it actually works.
 How do you drive real growth across diverse teams and locations?
 This blog breaks down five key factors that make large-scale mentorship programs truly impactful.